Dylan-Plaster/capstone_1/capstone_proposal.md

 ####b.
 What kinds of issues might you run into with your API?

 + It may be difficult to take the song title and artist and reliably convert it to a spotify track id, which can then be used to get info about each track.
-I need to do more research into this part.
+I may have to have the user search through results manually if the song cannot be found.

 ####c.
 Is there any sensitive information you need to secure?